 We grant RSUs to our independent directors under the 2020 Independent Director Equity Incentive Plan.
 Share-based compensation expense is recognized based on estimated fair value of the award on the grant date and amortized on a straight-line basis over the requisite service period of generally one year as part of General and administrative expenses in the condensed consolidated statements of operations.
-In the first quarter of 2023 and 2022, respectively, we did not recognize material share-based compensation expenses.
+In the second quarter and first six months of 2023 and 2022, respectively, we did not recognize material share-based compensation expenses.